benjaminpeto/Blog_NextJS_TS/README.md

 # Summary

 The project includes fetching a [FakeAPI](https://jsonplaceholder.typicode.com) endpoint for blog posts with the built-in `getServerSideProps` and rendering them on the main page.
-There you can choose the post you'd like to read, and with dynamic routing the single post will show up on their corresponding page.
+There you can choose the post you'd like to read, and with dynamic routing the single post will show up on their corresponding pages.

-_The styling of this website remain the almost the same as your `create-next-app` would look like after initiation._
+_The styling of this website remain almost the same as your `create-next-app` would look like after initiation._

 In this project, I learnt how to use `getServerSideProps`, `getServerSidePropsContext`, `getStaticProps`, `Layout`, `Link`, `Head`, `dynamic routes`, `css-modules` with **TypeScript** in NextJS.